BBMRI-cz/fhir-module/README.md

 For additional information about deployment, refer to the [Deployment documentation](docs/DEPLOYMENT.md).

 ### Workflow
-At the start, the FHIR module syncs the provided records - Transforms the provided records into BBMRI.de and MIABIS on FHIR representations and uploads them to the Blaze FHIR store respectively.
+At the start, the FHIR module syncs the provided records - Transforms the provided records into BBMRI.de representation ( and into MIABIS on FHIR representation, if the MIABIS_On_FHIR enviromental variable is set to True - see [Deployment documentation](docs/DEPLOYMENT.md) ) and uploads them to the Blaze FHIR store respectively.

 The FHIR module periodically - every week - syncs the Blaze store with the records currently present.
 Only new patients/samples are uploaded.
+FHIR module checks if patient/sample is present based on its respctive ID, so please, keep the IDs unique!

+### Manual upload
 Additionally, after initial upload, users can manually start the sync of BBMRI.de or MIABIS on FHIR profile representation using the commands:
 ```shell
 docker exec fhir-module curl -X POST http://127.0.0.1:5000/sync